Is silicone bad for your hair? We’re here to assure you that the answer is no.

 Evaporating: They are often added to leave-in products due to their ability to spread throughout the hair and evaporate.

 What Do Silicones Do to Your Hair?

 Silicones also protect your hair from damage caused by heat-styling tools such as blow dryers and hot irons.
-The slick, glossy texture of silicones leaves your locks soft, smooth, and tangle-free.
+Silicones' slick, glossy texture leaves your locks soft, smooth, and tangle-free.
 Frizz-fighting shampoos and conditioners typically contain silicones, as do softening and straightening frizzy hair serums.